schedules subject to change)

-Artlantic is a series of creative interventions envisioned by curator Lance Fung to activate vacant spaces in the heart of Atlantic City.
-Beginning in the fall of 2012 and continuing through 2016, various international artists and architects, working in conjunction with emerging and local talent, will re-interpret these unique environments, transforming empty lots into vibrant art playground displays that welcome residents and visitors alike.
-Each year will bring a new exhibition.
+is a series of art installations designed to activate vacant spaces in the heart of Atlantic City.
+International artists and architects, working in conjunction with emerging and local talent, will re-interpret these unique environments, transforming empty lots into vibrant art playground displays that welcome residents and visitors alike.

-In November 2012, the first two installations launched titled Atlantic: Wonder.
-The design of the larger location
+In November 2012, the first two installations opened – Wonder

 Artlantic Presenting Partners